Wild Rice Salad

 This Wild Rice Salad is on my list of Top 5 Favorite Salads of all time.
 It has incredible flavors and textures, and also keeps really well in the fridge for healthy eating at a moment’s notice.

 If you’re striving to eat healthier but still want to eat wildly delicious food, try this salad.
-Seriously, it’s so delicious.
+Seriously, it’s so delicious, and has lots of flavor.

-The magnificence of this salad is the precise combination of ingredients.
+The magnificence of this nutty wild rice salad is the precise combination of ingredients.

 I’ve tested many variations, trying dried cherries in place of raisins, swapping the carrots for parsnips for a more spiced flavor, subbing baby spinach for the arugula, but nothing comes close to the magic of this combination.